The IP65 means the degree of protection against accidental contact and ingress of dust along with water jets from any direction.

 Yes, the IP65 rating is suitable for rain.

-While lights with protection class IP44 should only be attached directly to the house wall or under a roof, IP65 lamps can also be used outdoors when it is raining.
+While IP44 rated lights or enclosures should only be attached directly to the house wall or under a roof, IP65 lamps can also be used outdoors when it rains.

 Where are IP65 rated lights suitable?